SabretWoW/CIS/README.md

 * I implemented Ahoy! for analytics at the beginning because I thought I would use it.
 I ended up not, but I like having multiple sources of analytics in production applications.

 * The UI could definitely use some work.
 I enjoy front-end development and is an aspect I'd like to improve upon, but it's definitely not a strong suit.
 Bootstrap 5 is my go to UI toolkit, and I like developing for mobile first.
+Better flashes, tidied up list of shortlinks in a sortable+filterable data table, and some pixel-peeping on the positioning of some UI elements.

 * I've used Kaminari in other apps for pagination.
 This app probably won't need it given the number of users who will be using it, but in a production app, I'd limit the number of links displayed at the bottom to maybe 10-20 per page.